Killarney Heights

 Table Chart PROFILE FAQ

-The average value of new properties constructed is $866,000, indicating a focus on the premium segment.
-In FY-26, $53,000 in commercial approvals have been registered, demonstrating the area's residential nature.
-Relative to Greater Sydney, Killarney Heights has slightly more development, with 11.0% above the regional average per person over the five-year period.
-This maintains good buyer choice while supporting existing property values, though recent periods show a moderation in development activity.
+This financial year, $53,000 in commercial approvals have been registered, demonstrating the area's residential nature.
+Compared to Greater Sydney, Killarney Heights has slightly more development, 13.0% above regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
+However, development activity has moderated in recent periods.
+This level is also under the national average, suggesting the area's established nature and potential planning limitations.

-The national average is higher than Killarney Heights' level, indicating the area's established nature and suggesting potential planning limitations.
-Recent development has been entirely comprised of standalone homes, maintaining the area's traditional suburban character with a focus on family homes.
-With around 1526 people per approval, Killarney Heights shows a mature, established area.
-Future projections estimate an addition of 151 residents by 2041, based on AreaSearch's latest quarterly estimate.
+Recent development has been entirely comprised of standalone homes, maintaining Killarney Heights' traditional suburban character focused on family homes appealing to those seeking space.
+At around 1523 people per approval, Killarney Heights shows a mature, established area.
+Future projections show Killarney Heights adding 99 residents by 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development